Delays in Spiking Neural Networks: A State Space Model Approach: Methods

-\cite[Section 2.1]{sun2025exploitingheterogeneousdelaysefficient} reports that each neuron maintains a single learned delay shared across all outgoing connections, resulting in $\mathcal{O}(\Hneurons)$ parameter scaling.
-In our formulation, up to $\Nstateshift$ delay-related parameters can be trained per neuron, where the overall scaling remains $\mathcal{O}(\Hneurons)$.
-As noted in \cite{sun2025exploitingheterogeneousdelaysefficient}, this is considerably more efficient than the $\mathcal{O}(\Hneurons^2)$ scaling of synaptic weights.
+In \cite[Section 2.1]{sun2025exploitingheterogeneousdelaysefficient}, each neuron learns a single delay shared across all outgoing connections, leading to $\mathcal{O}(\Hneurons)$ parameter scaling.
+In our formulation, up to $\Nstateshift$ delay parameters can be learned per neuron while maintaining the same $\mathcal{O}(\Hneurons)$ scaling, which is significantly more efficient than the $\mathcal{O}(\Hneurons^2)$ scaling of synaptic weights.